shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/NFT-Tutorial-Using-hardhat.md

 ```

 - **describe:** This keyword is used to give a name to the set of tests we are going to perform.
-- **beforeEach:** The function defined inside this will be executed before every test case.
-We will be deploying the NFT contract here because the contract must be deployed before each test is ran.
+- **beforeEach:** The function defined inside of `beforeEach` will be executed before every test case.
+We will be deploying the NFT contract here because the contract must be deployed before each test is run.
 - **it:** This is used to write each test case.
-It takes in a title for the test and a function which runs the test case.
+The `it` function takes in a title for the test and a function which runs the test case.

-**NOTE: Unlike truffle, in hardhat there is no need to run `ganache-cli` separately for tests.
+**NOTE: Unlike with Truffle, HardHat has no need to run `ganache-cli` separately for tests.
 Hardhat have it's own local testnet which we can use.**

 ## Deploying contract and writing tests